 It’s not gonna be an article about making the budget cuts.
-We’re gonna talk about minimising your phone data usage when listening to streamed music.
+We’re gonna talk about minimizing your phone data usage when listening to streaming music.

 The problem is, you need to reemerge on the web every 30 days.
 The music files stored on your device will update on their quality (if it had improved), licenses will get paid according to what you had stashed and some royalties will get transferred to the artists.
 You can dive back below the grid with your phone for another 30 days and stay there without using up your precious data.
 Just like a submarine that needs to recharge batteries and oxygen every now and then.

 Sure, you can always use Wi-Fi to minimize the data consumption but let’s face it… We all like listening to music when we’re not home.
 Especially then.
 Pandora does not allow to store files on your computer/mobile device too.
 In contrary to Spotify or Apple Music.

 As a premium user of Pandora, if you listen to music for 1h, you will use 86.4mb per hour.
 Is that a lot?
 It’s your decision.
 The free version (the one full of annoying ads) consumes 57.6mb on the other hand.